 Making cardboard lettering pieces is so much easier than it seems.
-So today I want to share with you how I made this little or that says “Love”
+So today I want to share with you how I made this simple cardboard lettering sign that says “Love”.
+This is made with a single layer of cardboard, but I also have a tutorial for a multilayer cardboard version and a wall sign made out of styrofoam.
+And as usual, download this pattern at the end of the post.

 This last couple of days I've been sick and with a huge load of work, so today I decided to make something to relax me and take my mind off work, I was going to make this wall piece with cardboard and fabric at first but then I changed my mind and went with the super easy paint instead.
 (To make it easy in my cold)